 We’re talking about yearly changes In our tax brackets and it can be a challenge to accurately determine what your tax rates will be in the future.
 Your income picture may deviate from what you currently expect.
 And you can count on Congress to constantly change “the rules of the road” when it comes to retirement plan laws.

 The deadline for putting money into 401(k) plans is generally Dec.
 31, but savers can contribute to traditional and Roth IRAs by April 15 of the following year.
-As we head into the final stretch of the year, this is a good time to figure out whether a Roth IRA makes sense for you.
+In your years before retirement, it's a good time to figure out whether a Roth IRA makes sense for you.